-(3) If the Committee determines that remediation is necessary to achieve conformity with the Certification Standards, the Committee shall prepare a draft Remediation Agreement with the assistance of staff and submit it to the Council Chair no greater than thirty (30) days from the receipt of the Audit.
+(3) If the Committee determines that remediation is necessary to achieve conformity with the Certification Standards, the Committee shall prepare a draft Remediation Agreement with the assistance of staff and submit it to the Council Chair no greater than forty-five (45) thirty (30) days from the receipt of the Audit.
 Upon the Council Chair's approval, staff shall send the Remediation Agreement to the Certified Party.
-Alternatively, if the Committee determines that the Deficiency is minor in nature and can be easily rectified, the Committee may authorize the RMAI Executive Director or staff to contact the Certified Party and to request corrective action without a formal Remediation Agreement; If the services of an independent nonprofit corporation have been engaged to serve as the Remediation Committee pursuant to section 9.10 of this Governance Document, the following paragraph (3) apples:
+Alternatively, if the Committee determines that the Deficiency is minor in nature and can be easily rectified, the Committee may authorize the RMAI Executive Director or staff to contact the Certified Party and to request corrective action without a formal Remediation Agreement;

+If the services of an independent nonprofit corporation have been engaged to serve as the Remediation Committee pursuant to section 9.10 of this Governance Document, the following paragraph (3) apples:

-- (3) If the Committee determines that remediation is necessary to achieve conformity with the Certification Standards, the Committee shall prepare and send a Remediation Agreement to the Certified Party no greater than thirty (30) days from the receipt of the Audit. - (4) Upon receipt of the Remediation Agreement, the Certified Party may either: - (a) Accept the agreement as written by indicating their acceptance of the terms of the agreement by signing the agreement and returning it to the Remediation Committee; or - (b) Suggest edits to the agreement pursuant to the process identified in an enclosure with the agreement. - (5) If within sixty (60) days of the initial transmittal of the Remediation Agreement a mutual agreement has not been reached and adopted, the Remediation Committee shall submit to the Council at least two (2) options for their consideration, which may include: - (a) Requiring a new Compliance Audit; - (b) Adoption of the last edited version of the Remediation Agreement received from the Certified Party; or - (c) Disciplinary action as authorized in clause F.5 of this Appendix. - (6) If the Council chooses any option that would result in the temporary or permanent loss of certification, the Council shall notify the Chief Compliance Officer of the Certified Company in writing of such decision in a Deficiency Notice which shall take effect fifteen (15) days from transmittal unless RMAI receives a written appeal from the Certified Party following the process and procedures identified on the RMAI website and enclosed with the Deficiency Notice.
+- (3) If the Committee determines that remediation is necessary to achieve conformity with the Certification Standards, the Committee shall prepare and send a Remediation Agreement to the Certified Party no greater than forty-five (45) thirty (30) days from the receipt of the Audit. - (4) Upon receipt of the Remediation Agreement, the Certified Party may either:

+- (a) Accept the agreement as written by indicating their acceptance of the terms of the agreement by signing the agreement and returning it to the Remediation Committee; or - (b) Suggest edits to the agreement pursuant to the process identified in an enclosure with the agreement. - (5) If within sixty (60) days of the initial transmittal of the Remediation Agreement a mutual agreement has not been reached and adopted, the Remediation Committee shall submit to the Council at least two (2) options for their consideration, which may include: - (a) Requiring a new Compliance Audit; - (b) Adoption of the last edited version of the Remediation Agreement received from the Certified Party; - (c) Adoption of the last edited version of the Remediation Agreement presented to the Certified Party by the Remediation Committee; or - (ed) Disciplinary action as authorized in clause F.5 of this Appendix. - (6) If the Council chooses any option that would result in the temporary or permanent loss of certification, the Council shall notify the Chief Compliance Officer of the Certified Company in writing of such decision in a Deficiency Notice which shall take effect fifteen (15) days from transmittal unless RMAI receives a written appeal from the Certified Party following the process and procedures identified on the RMAI website and enclosed with the Deficiency Notice.
 The Certified Party shall be deemed to have waived the right to respond to the terms and allegations contained in the Deficiency Notice and such terms and allegations shall be deemed admitted and/or accepted by the failure to appeal.